model-checking/kani-verifier-blog/_posts/2023-03-23-how-kani-helped-find-bugs-in-hifitime.md

 At first sight, it seems like a relatively simple task to make sure that this math is correct.
 It turns out that handling edge cases near the min and max durations, or when performing operations between very large and very small durations requires special attention, or even when crossing the boundary of the reference epoch.
 For example, the TAI reference epoch is 01 January 1900, so when subtracting one nanosecond from 01 January 1900 at midnight, the internal duration representation goes from `centuries: 0, nanoseconds: 0` to `centuries: -1, nanoseconds: 3_155_759_999_999_999_999`, as there are `3155759999999999999 + 1 = 3155760000000000000` nanoseconds in one century.

-With Kani, we can check for all permutations of a definition of a `Duration`, and ensure that the decomposition of a `Duration` into its parts of days, hours, minutes, seconds, milliseconds, microseconds, and nanoseconds, never causes any overflow, underflow, or general unsoundness.
+With Kani, we can check for all permutations of a definition of a `Duration`, and ensure that the decomposition of a `Duration` into its parts of days, hours, minutes, seconds, milliseconds, microseconds, and nanoseconds, never causes any overflow, underflow, or other undefined behaviors.
 In hifitime, this is done simply by implementing `Arbitrary` for `Duration`, and calling the `decompose()` function on _any_ duration.
-This tests is beautiful in its simplicity: small code footprint for mighty guarantees, such could be the motto of Kani!
+This test is beautiful in its simplicity: small code footprint for mighty guarantees, such could be the motto of Kani!

 ```rust
 #[cfg(kani)]